When recruiting new additions to your team, it goes without saying that you will want to attract the most talented candidates available.

-How to Attract Talented Employees
+How to Attract Quality Candidates When Recruiting

-Anne Mulcahy famously once said that "employees are a company's greatest asset" and it's hard to argue that statement.
+Anne Mulcahy famously once said that "employees are a company's greatest asset" and it's hard to argue with that statement.

 While it's important to depict the role as an attractive proposition, it's also important to be open and honest about the position you're advertising, including salary.
 Don't lose sight of what the role actually is in pursuit of glossing it up with bells and whistles.